-Christian Pilgrimage tours
+Christian Pilgrimage tour

-Japanese Christian was started when St. Francis Xavier came to Japan as a
+Japanese Christian was started when St. Francis Xavier came to Japan as a first Christian missionary

-first Christian missionary in 1549 and has unique history of continuing faith while
+in 1549 and has unique history of continuing faith while coexisting with Japanese Religion Shinto and

-Nagasaki, Sotome, Shimabara, Unzen, Hirado, Goto, Amakusa and other areas.
+General society.
+It spread mainly to Nagasaki, Sotome, Shimabara, Unzen, Hirado, Goto, Amakusa and

 And there are many Pilgrimage sites such as Churches, Cathedrals and martyrdom sites.